 Will I need a visa to travel to the EU?

 British passport holders will not need a visa to travel to the EU.
-The European Commission announced in November 2018 that, even in a no-deal scenario, UK citizens can still travel to the EU without a visa.
+The European Commission announced in April 2019 that, even in a no-deal scenario, UK citizens can still travel to the EU without a visa.
+ABTA is also providing advice to travellers about visiting the EU after Brexit, with the latest information available at: abta.com/Brexit.

 Will my European Health Insurance Card (EHIC) still be valid after Brexit?